42Shawn/42shawn.github.io/_news/announcement_2.md

 ---
 layout: post
-date: 2022-06-23 07:59:00-0400
+date: 2022-06
 inline: true
 ---

-Two first-author papers about neural network compression have been accepted to ECCV 2022! :fight:
+Two first-author papers about neural network compression have been accepted to ECCV 2022! :fist: